Montenegro in the Eurovision Song Contest 2018

-Montenegro participated in the Eurovision Song Contest 2018 with the song "Inje" written and performed by Vanja Radovanović.
+Montenegro was represented at the Eurovision Song Contest 2018 with the song "Inje" written and performed by Vanja Radovanović.
 The Montenegrin broadcaster Radio i televizija Crne Gore (RTCG) organised the national final Montevizija 2018 in order to select the Montenegrin entry for the 2018 contest in Lisbon, Portugal.

 Five entries competed in the national final on 17 February 2018 where the winner was selected over two rounds of public televoting.
 In the first round, the top three entries advanced to the superfinal.
 In the superfinal, "Inje" performed by Vanja Radovanović was the winner after gaining 37% of the votes.

 Montenegro was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 10 May 2018.
 Performing during the show in position 16, "Inje" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Montenegro placed sixteenth out of the 18 participating countries in the semi-final with 40 points.